|

 This was compounded by the fact that

-Dobie didn't want to play WSU anywhere but in Seattle.
-When WSU balked
+Dobie didn't want to play WSC anywhere but in Seattle.
+When WSC balked

 after doing so for four straight seasons, the series took a two-year